Top 3 Tips for a MAD Makeover: Laundry Edition

 What goes into making our products impacts our lives, and our world, in more ways than we may realize.
 First, let's talk about toxins.
 There are thousands of chemicals in fragrances alone, many of which aren't even tested for human safety.
 Then you have known trouble-

-makers like phosphates, petrochemicals, chlorine, and dyes, which can cause a myriad of issues from skin rashes all the way to cancer.
+makers like phosphates, petrochemicals, chlorine, and dyes, which are thought to cause a myriad of issues from skin rashes all the way to cancer.
 But it's not just about what goes on our skin.
 The water used to wash our clothing goes back into the environment, carrying the chemicals with it, and causes damage that could last several lifetimes.
 That is why it's so important to CHOOSE NATURAL PRODUCTS that are safe for people, planet, and animals.

 Ditch the Waste